 The name of the application that you installed the ssofi provider to appears after the server.
 This is often “id” or “eid” but it could be anything specified by the person who does the install.
 Replace the <ssofi> with the name of the application it is running on.

-In general, a SSOFI OpenID look like this:
+In general, a SSOFI OpenID looks like this:

 http://<server>/<ssofi>/username@domain.com